-Miami Beach's most famous locale, Ocean Drive is alive with neon colors, art deco buildings, and a lively soundtrack.
+Miami Beach's most famous locale, Ocean Drive, is alive with neon colors, art deco buildings, and a vibrant soundtrack.
 It's also home to overpriced meals and giant frozen margaritas.
 Though there are plenty of tourist traps, there are also restaurants you can count on.
 Here are five options for a great meal.

-Housed within the Stanton Social hotel, this New York transplant boasts updated izakaya dishes plus whiskey-centric craft cocktails.
+Housed within the Stanton Social hotel, this New York transplant boasts updated izakaya-style dishes plus whiskey-centric craft cocktails.
 The cozy, dimly lit interior nods to the neighborhood’s art deco history, done up with midcentury modern furnishings and nature-inspired accents.
-You’d do well to bring a date here or to the adjacent 11-seat, reservation-only sushi counter serving traditional omakase ($120 to $150), which has only 11 seats and a strict reservations-only policy.
-161 Ocean Dr., Miami Beach; 786-276-0520; azabuglobal.com.
+You’d do well to bring a date here or to the adjacent 11-seat, reservation-only sushi counter serving traditional omakase ($120 to $150).